 We have prepared a checklist to help you understand how to comply with the HIPAA Security Rule.
 Although this checklist should not be considered comprehensive, it will help to organize your position on the various safeguards.

 Take the time to go over this HIPAA Security Rule Checklist in full and be sure to involve all parties with knowledge of each area before checking off the boxes.

-When HIPAA is transmitted electronically, how is it encrypted?
+When HIPAA data is transmitted electronically, how is it encrypted?

 VPN traffic must be encrypted to comply with the HIPAA technical safeguards, and it doesn’t matter if a remote access point or site-to-site VPN is used.